 Texas Health and Human Services has programs such as Family Care that provide personal care services on an on-going basis.
 To qualify, you must have a low income and limited resources.
-Specifically, your income can be no greater than \$2,382 per month if you're single or \$4,764 per month if you're married.
+Specifically, your income can be no greater than \$2,523 per month if you're single or \$5,046 per month if you're married.
 In addition, you can have no more than \$5,000 in resources if you're unmarried or \$6,000 in resources if you're married.
 In addition, you must have some kind of medical condition that makes it difficult for you to care for yourself.
 Keep in mind that HHS has interest lists for most programs.
 Even if you qualify, you will need to wait until a slot opens up.

 If you're a veteran, you may be eligible for the Veterans Administration's healthcare benefits such as community-based home care.
 In addition, you may qualify for Service-Connected Compensation or Non-Service Connected Pension with Aid and Attendance (NSC pension/A+A).
-The NSC pension/A+A can possibly help pay out-of-pocket medical expenses for care in the home, an assisted living facility, or nursing home.
+The NSC pension/A+A may be able to help with out-of-pocket medical expenses for care in the home, an assisted living facility, or nursing home.

 The NSC/A+A program serves veterans and surviving spouses who require regular help with eating, bathing, dressing, undressing, taking medicine, and/or toileting.
-It takes income and resources into consideration, and applicants can have no more than \$130,773 in net worth.
-It pays up to \$1,936 per month to eligible veterans, up to \$1,244 per month to eligible spouses, and up to \$2,296 per month to eligible couples.
+It takes income and resources into consideration, and applicants can have no more than \$138,489 in net worth.
+Net worth includes cash in savings and checking accounts, mutual funds, stocks, and other properties other than the homestead.
+It pays up to \$2,050 per month to eligible veterans, up to \$1,318 per month to eligible spouses, and up to \$2,431 per month to eligible couples.

 Some Area Agencies on Aging (AAA) provide personal care services to people who are at least 60 years of age.
-They target older people with limited incomes, little family support, and a risk of going into a nursing home, and difficulty caring for themselves.
-AAA services are usually short-term in nature, lasting six months or less.
-Contact your local AAA at 1-800-252-9240 to see what programs are available and if you qualify.
-The Texas Veterans Commission helps veterans access federal, state and local benefits, such as Aid & Attendance.
+They target older people with limited incomes, little family support, and a risk The Texas Veterans Commission helps veterans access federal, state and local benefits, such as Aid & Attendance.
 To see if you qualify for Aid & Attendance and other veterans' programs - you can contact the Texas Veterans Commission at 1-800-252-8387, or call your county courthouse and ask for the Veterans County Service Officer.